 - Battery lifespan & warranty options: A battery’s cycle is made up of one charge and one discharge.
 Once a battery has been through multiple cycles, its ability to hold a charge will decrease.
 Warranties provide a guarantee that a battery will last a certain amount of cycles or years, often at a guaranteed capacity.
 For example, a solar battery distributor may offer you a battery with a warranty of 10 years or 5,000 cycles, and guaranteed to retain an 80 percent battery capacity during that amount of time or cycles.

 - Battery types: There are several different types of solar batteries, which can impact the efficiency of your solar panels.
 Read on to learn more about the best types of solar batteries available.

-Solar battery storage in 2021
+Solar battery types